kachick/ruby-ulid/README.md

 ## Note

-- Another choices for sortable and randomness IDs, [UUIDv6, UUIDv7, UUIDv8 might be the one.
-(But they are still in draft state)](https://www.ietf.org/archive/id/draft-peabody-dispatch-new-uuid-format-01.html), I will track them in [ruby-ulid#37](https://github.com/kachick/ruby-ulid/issues/37)
+- Another choices for sortable and randomness IDs [UUIDv6, UUIDv7, UUIDv8 might be the one.
+(But they are still in draft state)](https://www.ietf.org/archive/id/draft-peabody-dispatch-new-uuid-format-01.html).
+  However they are stayed in draft state. ref: [ruby-ulid#37](https://github.com/kachick/ruby-ulid/issues/37)